 Buying a new home is an exciting purchase!
 But do you know what’s included?
 It’s common for buyers to confuse a to-be-built “new construction home” with a “custom home.”
 However, there are distinct differences between the two that every informed buyer should know.

 What’s included with a new construction home:

-- When you buy a new construction home, you will likely be presented with several floor plan options.
+- Your floor plan is included!
+When you buy a new construction home, you will likely be presented with several floor plan options.
 The plans aren’t created according to your exact specifications, so you won’t be shopping around for an architect.
 The floor plans are usually tried and true, meaning they have been built before and homeowners can attest to their quality and functionality.
-Your floor plan is included!

-- Like most new home builders, our new construction homes have a range of included features, such as flooring, cabinetry and light fixtures.
+- Essential features such as cabinetry and flooring are included!
+Like most new home builders, our new construction homes have a range of included features, such as flooring, cabinetry and light fixtures.
 With Richmond American, the features included in our homes are second to none and many color choices are available.
 No matter the builder, it’s important to ask questions about inclusions up front.
-Essential features such as cabinetry and flooring are included!

-Insider tip: If you purchase a to-be-built home from Richmond American, you’ll work hand-in-hand with a professional design consultant to create a cohesive look for your new living spaces—a complimentary service!
+Insider tip!
+If you purchase a to-be-built home from Richmond American, you’ll work hand-in-hand with a professional design consultant to create a cohesive look for your new living spaces—a complimentary service!
 We also understand that a buyer’s wish list will differ from customary product offerings.
 In addition to hundreds of standard selections, we’re proud to offer hundreds of exciting upgrades to bring your vision to life.
 If you’ve already begun envisioning the types of finishes and fixtures you’d like in your new home, create a Pinterest board so you can show your designer.

 What’s included with a custom home: